-In California, you cannot be fired for taking family leave if you are entitled to it.
+In California, you cannot be fired for taking family leaves if you are entitled to it.

-California employers may not harass, discriminate, demote, retaliate, or take action of any kind against employees who request and take FMLA leave, Paid Family Care leave, and pregnancy, disability, or military caregiver leaves.
+California employers may not harass, discriminate, demote, retaliate, or take action of any kind against employees who request and take FMLA to leave, Paid Family Care leaves, and pregnancy, disability, or military caregiver leaves.